Vancouver Expedition: 1791

-On 1 April 1791, Discovery and Chatham set sail.
+On 1 April 1791, Discovery and Chatham set sail from Falmouth, England.
 They reached Santa Cruz in Tenerife on 28 April; this was intended as a rest stop and opportunity to study the botany of the region, but ended in a drunken brawl in which several members of the crew were thrown into the bay or suffered injuries.

 On 7 May, the two ships left Tenerife; Chatham arrived at Cape Town on 6 June and Discovery two days later.
 After more botanizing, socializing, and recruiting replacements for deserters, the ships left on 17 August.
 The surgeon took ill during an outbreak of dysentery (one sailor died); Menzies assumed his duties for the rest of the expedition.

 On 29 September, they landed in Australia, at what Vancouver named King George the Third's Sound.
 They quickly surveyed the south coast of Australia and landed at Dusky Sound, New Zealand on 2 November for resupplying and botanising, before departing on 21 November.
 The ships proceeding separately, both discovered the sub-Antarctic Snares Islands (23 November) which Vancouver considered a severe shipping hazard (hence, the name).
-En route to Tahiti, the crew of Chatham furthermore discovered the Chatham Islands before reaching the Polynesian island on 26 November; Discovery arrived three days later.
+En route to Tahiti, the crew of Chatham furthermore discovered the Chatham Islands (29 November) before reaching Tahiti on 26 December; Discovery meanwhile discovered Rapa Iti (which Vancouver called "Oparo") and arrived at Tahiti on 30 December.

 Putting in at Tahiti, Vancouver enforced rigid discipline to avoid the personal connections that had led to a mutiny on the Bounty.
 Pitt was flogged for exchanging a piece of ship's iron for the romantic favours of a lady.
-Towareroo, not subject to such discipline, decided he preferred the comforts of Tahiti and had to be made to leave.
+Towereroo, not subject to such discipline, decided he preferred the comforts of Tahiti and had to be made to leave.